 Further, you may consider investing at least 20% of your share of the investment amount.
 We will follow the same example used above.
 If your salary is INR 30,000 and your “to be invested” amount is 6000 then you can consider investing 20% of the same into stocks.
-Refer to table 2.1 for a better understanding.
+Refer to Table 2.1 for a better understanding.

-Mutual funds is the most preferred investment option available in the market.
+Mutual funds are the most preferred investment option available in the market.
 Here an individual can choose amongst large-cap, mid-cap, and small-cap funds as per their preference.
 The best part about mutual funds is that they are managed by professional investors and allocated into various sectors making them less volatile as compared to stocks.

 One can start investing in mutual funds easily by opting for any of the available investment apps or websites available in the market.
 Invest your money in a long-term SIP and let the compounding do its magic.
 Mere investing INR 5,000 per month for 10 years @12% return will get converted into INR 11,61,695.
 That’s how powerful compounding is.